livlea/pytorch_tensorboard_optuna/README.md

-# pytorch_cifar10_tutorial
+# pytorch_tensorboard_optuna

-This code shows how to use optuna and tensorboard on PyTorch.
+This repository shows how to use tensorboard and optuna on PyTorch.

-This code reffered to below site. https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html https://pytorch.org/docs/stable/tensorboard.html
+I referred to websites below.

+https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html
+https://pytorch.org/docs/stable/tensorboard.html